This is something I’ve developed an opinion on over the past few years.

 In the book, Kahneman talks about the merits and demerits of both types of systems and how it affects us in our daily lives.

-I think consumption of content is the activity (oh the irony, maybe passivity?) where we are seeing/going to see the ill effects of System 1 thinking.
+I think consumption of content is the activity (passivity?) where we are seeing/going to see the ill effects of System 1 thinking.

-There is a significant surge in the amount of passive consumption of content which has already led to the spread of misinformation with little to no fraction.
+There is a significant surge in the amount of passive content consumption which has already led to the spread of misinformation with little to no friction.

 The flipside to this, is to understand and take advantage of this phenomenon.

-That is to say, become the sheep dog, or a wolf, who understands that people in general are becoming sheep, lesser than slaves, because there is no written bond to anyone or anything, merely herders showing you where to graze and what to eat.
+That is to say, become the sheep dog, or a wolf, who understands that people in general are becoming sheep, herders showing you where to graze and what to eat.

 I fear we are at the first point of no return in this, I hope I am wrong.